fastrgv/WorldCupSokerban/README.md

 The install-directory should contain subdirectories named "data", "libs", and "games".

-The GNU/linux executable must have access to ./libs unless your system already has the libraries it contains.
+The linux executable must have access to ./libs unless your system already has the libraries it contains.
 Then, at the command line type:

-	sokerban ( sokerban.bat )
+* sokerban_gnu

 Remember, the WASD or IJKL or arrow keys control movements.

 View Controls:

 * Your mouse can pan [up/down] & zoom
-* box-click:  possible destinations
+* mouse-button-box-click:  shows possible destinations for box
-* goal-click: possible sources
+* mouse-button-goal-click: possible matching boxes

 Also, the keyboard controls are: